-FOUNDING
+LEARNING OBJECTIVES

-- Understand the Will of Thomas Green Clemson, and how the unique mission and vision it describes is embedded within Clemson's history, legacy and University life today. - Understand that Thomas Green Clemson was a product of his early life experiences, travel and international relationships with different cultures. - Learn that Clemson was founded to increase the prosperity and economic well-being of South Carolina and is still committed to this vision today. - Understand that this was once a working plantation.
+- Understand the historical timeline of Clemson's history. - Understand why this location has been an important landscape from Native American times and will be into the future. - Understand that Clemson's natural/cultural environment is a "living laboratory". - Understand the Will of Thomas Green Clemson, and how the unique mission and vision it describes is embedded within Clemson's history, legacy and University life today. - Understand Clemson's rich military history - Understand Clemson's alumni pride in academic, research and athletic work and successes. - Understand that Thomas Green Clemson was a product of his early life experiences, travel and international relationships with different cultures. - Learn that Clemson was founded to increase the prosperity and economic well-being of South Carolina and is still committed to this vision today. - Learn that Clemson reflects both the good and tragedy of the times (19th century), a legacy of great vision and philanthropy, but built on a plantation worked by enslaved people, with its earliest facilities built by the hands of a predominantly African American convict labor crew. - Understand that some campus buildings are named after people with controversial pasts; yet, the university is beginning to address these realities and areas of conflict in straightforward ways. - See that Clemson offers good future job prospects for students and provides a good education for the costs.

-GENERAL HISTORY

-- Understand the historical timeline of Clemson's history. - Learn that Clemson reflects both the good and tragedy of the times (19th century), a legacy of great vision and philanthropy, but built on a plantation worked by enslaved people, with its earliest facilities built by the hands of a predominantly African American and convict labor crew. - Understand that some campus buildings are named after people with controversial pasts; yet, the university is beginning to address these realities and areas of conflict in straightforward ways. - Learn about Woodland Cemetery (Cemetery Hill), historical figures buried there, such as members of the family of John C. Calhoun, professors, trustees, presidents and Ogilia Bell Clark, the only African-American interred there, as well as the burial grounds adjacent to Woodland Cemetery for African American slaves and convict laborers. - Learn about the importance of the land and the people who developed it the Cherokee village, the plantation era, sharecroppers, the land-grant mission, Clemson's experimental forest, the development of the lake, etc. - Learn about the unseen history (archeology of/on the campus and satellite sites). - Understand Clemson's role during WWI, WWII, suffragette movement and other social movements over its history. - Understand Clemson's story from many perspectives, including people of modest means.
+- Learn how the Clemson courses of study have changed over the years and what courses were taught when the University was first founded. - Learn where Clemson is going in the future. - Learn that Clemson is a land-grant university and what that means, both on campus and across the state, including the role of the Cooperative Extension Service. - Learn about student and faculty research projects and impact. - Learn about the history of organizations on campus. - Learn about Woodland Cemetery (Cemetery Hill), historical figures buried there, such as members of the family of John C. Calhoun, professors, trustees, presidents and Ogilia Bell Clark, the only African-American interred there, as well as the burial grounds adjacent to Woodland Cemetery for African American slaves and convict laborers. - Understand the evolution of the African American experience at Clemson - from the plantation era to the early history of the university to desegregation and up to modern times, including recent demonstrations by African-American students and their allies (causes and how Clemson is responding). - Learn about the African American musicians, such as Duke Ellington, who performed at Clemson prior to desegregation. - Understand that this was once a working plantation. - Learn about the importance of the land and the people who developed it - the Cherokee village, the plantation era, sharecroppers, the land-grant mission, Clemson's experimental forest, the development of the lake, etc.

-ACADEMICS AND RESEARCH

-- Understand that Clemson's natural/cultural environment is a "living laboratory". - See that Clemson offers good future job prospects for students and provides a good education for the costs. - Learn how the Clemson courses of study have changed over the years and what courses were taught when the University was first founded. - Learn about Clemson pioneers and trailblazers, such as April Gillens, the first African American to earn a PhD in environmental engineering. - Learn where Clemson is going in the future. - Learn that Clemson is a land-grant university and what that means, both on campus and across the state, including the role of the Cooperative Extension Service. - Learn about student and faculty research projects and impact.

-NATIVE AMERICAN

-Understand why this location has been an important landscape from Native American times and will be into the future.

-AFRICAN AMERICAN

-- Understand the evolution of the African American experience at Clemson - from the plantation era to the early history of the university to desegregation and up to modern times, including recent demonstrations by African-American students and their allies (causes and how Clemson is responding). - Learn about the African American musicians, such as Duke Ellington, who performed at Clemson prior to desegregation.

-MILITARY HISTORY

-Understand Clemson's rich military history

-ATHLETICS

-Learn about the University's athletic history timeline, facilities, evolution from a single sport (baseball) to 19 different sports today, the history of key sites such as Bowman Field and Riggs Field, and the importance of athletics personalities in shaping the university.
+- Learn about the University's athletic history timeline, facilities, evolution from a single sport (baseball) to 19 different sports today, the history of key sites such as Bowman Field and Riggs Field, and the importance of athletics personalities in shaping the university. - Learn about the unseen history (archeology of/on the campus and satellite sites). - Understand Clemson's role during WWI, WWII, suffragette movement and other social movements over its history. - Understand Clemson's story from many perspectives, including people of modest means. - Understand that Clemson is student-centric.